Day 30 of NaPoWriMo. I got 26 in 30 days. Not too bad.

 yellow rays, pulsating and piercing through blue-grey skies

-and awake the city from deep slumber.
+the sun wakes the city from deep slumber.

 Soft patter of tiny, pounding of big feet